iinsertNameHere/catnap/CONTRIBUTING.md

 ```nim
 "name of package manager": "command to get number of packages",
 ```
-6. Submit a pull request to the Catnip repo.
+6. Submit a pull request to the Catnap repo.